Eligibility for a parking permit is not transferable.

 Regional Campus Parking

 IU Bloomington Parking Enforcement honors parking permits from the IU regional campuses.
-In general, a student permit from any IU regional branch campus may park in the E spaces on the Bloomington campus.
+In general, a student permit from any IU regional branch campus may park in the ST spaces on the Bloomington campus.
 Parking privileges on other campuses are determined and enforced by those campuses, but will generally also allow parking in their facilities with an IUB parking permit.
 For information on parking, contact the IU campus you will be visiting.
 Please check the local rules before visiting other campuses.
 Your parking privileges on other campuses may differ.

 Faculty & Staff Permit Eligibility & Registration